KarenOk/SAP-1-Computer/README.md

 1. **Run program switch** - Flipping this switch runs the program written to the RAM.
 2. **Display RAM value switch** - Display the value currently in a specified RAM location using the HEX display.
 The location in the RAM is specified using the RAM address switches (#6)
 3. **Write to RAM button** - This button writes whatever value is specified by the RAM data switches (#7) to a specific RAM location.
 The location in the RAM this data is written to is specified using the RAM address switches (#6)
-4. **RESET SAP-1 button** - Reset the SAP-1.
+4. **Reset SAP-1 button** - Reset the SAP-1.
 Clear RAM and registers.
 5. **Clear RAM button** - Clear data written in the RAM.
 Clears data in all RAM locations.
 6. **RAM address switches** - These 4 switches selects a RAM location to perform an action on.
 4 switches represent 4 bits (0000 - 1111) to select any of the 16 RAM locations.
 7. **RAM data switches** - These 8 switches are used to specify data/instructions to write into any RAM location.
 8 switches indicate that 8 bit data can be inserted into a RAM location; binary (00000000 - 111111) or hex (00 - FF).
 The first four bits specify the operation and the last 4 specify the operand.